MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 # Otoroshi and WASM

 WebAssembly (WASM) is a simple machine model and executable format with an extensive specification.
 It is designed to be portable, compact, and execute at or near native speeds.
 Otoroshi already supports the execution of WASM files by providing different plugins that can be applied on routes.
-The plugins are:
+These plugins are:

 - `WasmAccessValidator`: useful to control access to a route (jump to the next section to learn more about it)
 - `WasmRequestTransformer`: transform the content of an incoming request (body, headers, etc ...)